semeval2026task2/SemEval-2026-Task2/docs/data/data-overview.md

 ### Data Format

 <p>
-The training and evaluation data consist of longitudinal texts (“ecological essays and feeling words”) collected over multiple years (2021–2024), consisting of real-time essays and feeling words (e.g., happy, calm, sad, etc.) written by U.S. service-industry workers about “how they are feeling.”
-The essays and feeling words represent ecologically embedded affect—allowing the study of emotions in their natural environment—and are associated with self-reported affect over the circumplex.
+The training and evaluation data consist of 5,285 longitudinal texts (“ecological essays and feeling words”) written by 182 authors collected over multiple years (2021 – 2024), consisting of real‑time essays and feeling words (e.g., happy, calm, sad, etc.) written by U.S. service‑industry workers about “how they are feeling”.
+More statistics on the data can be found in the <a href="https://semeval2026task2.github.io/SemEval-2026-Task2/data-statistics">
+    Data Statistics
+  </a> tab.
 </p>
 <p>
-We included the “feeling words” data as well in order to provide more examples and suggest participants consider modeling those separately or jointly with the essays.
+The way we describe and assign emotion words/labels to our feelings is a rich psychological process that is diagnostic of how our past experiences influence our current perception of how we relate to the world.
+Therefore, we include the "feeling words" data as well in our training and evaluation sets.
+Additionally, this increases the number of examples. <i>We suggest participants to consider modeling feeling-words separately or jointly with the essays.</i>
 </p>

 #### <u>Subtask 1 — Longitudinal Affect Assessment:</u>